rpavilanis/FarMarRails/README.md

 ### Overall
 - As a user, when I visit "/", I can choose whether I want to act as a Market or a Vendor
 - As a user, I can view all Markets
-- As a user, I can view a specific Market, I should see it's attributes as well as a list of it's vendors
+- As a user, I can view a specific Market, viewing it's attributes as well as a list of it's vendors

 ### Market
 - As a market, I can create or edit a Market